BugYang/LeetCode/_posts/2014-02-27-crack-the-leetcode-remove-duplicate-array.md

 OUTPUT: [1,2], 2

 **Solution 0**:
 This problem is similar to the 'linked list' version.
-You can keep track of the new length and last viewed element.
+You can keep track of the new length (and you get last valid element by it).
 Whenever meeting a different element, you can move the new one and increment the new length.

 *Time Complexity*:O(n)
 *Space Complexity*:O(1)